cbaggers/varjo/README.md

 - `vec2`, `vec3`, `vec4`, `mat3` & `mat4` constructors

-- Fix bug where `#'` would get confused in the presence of local & external functions
+- Fix bug where `#'` would get confused in the presence of local & top-level lisp functions

 #### 2017-05-16